-I’m embarrassed to admit that I’ve never read any works by Margaret Atwood before this one, The Handmaid’s Tale.
+I’m embarrassed to admit that I’ve never read any works by Margaret Atwood before this one, The Handmaid’s Tale, and I loved it.

 (Affiliate links included for your convenience.
 As an Amazon associate I earn from qualifying purchases.
 See disclosure here.)